11 Days Through the Italian Dolomites and Austrian Alps: A Hiking and Road Trip Adventure

 Friedrich August Mountain Hut, Col Rodella area, Sella Pass, Canazei, 38031 Campitello di Fassa, Trentino, Italy

-Inside, the warmth was immediate with wooden tables, alpine décor, and the smell of fresh pastries and espresso filling the air.
+The warmth inside was immediate.
+Wooden tables, alpine décor, and the smell of fresh pastries and espresso filled the air.
 We were seated at a sunlit table by the window and took our time savoring both the food and the view.
-This was like being in storybook and I can’t recommend it enough.
+As we enjoyed our coffee, light snow began to fall outside, softening the landscape and adding to the quiet magic of the morning.
+It felt like stepping into a storybook, and I cannot recommend it enough.

 Friedrich August Mountain Hut, Col Rodella area, Sella Pass, Canazei, 38031 Campitello di Fassa, Trentino, Italy

-Afterward, we hiked down to the base of the Forcella Sassolungo lift, a unique cable car in the Dolomites known as the “coffin lift” because of its small, upright, two-person cabins.
+After our coffee and donuts, we continued our hike toward the base of the Forcella Sassolungo lift, a unique cable car often called the coffin lift because of its small, upright, two-person cabins.

 Forcella Sassolungo lift at Passo Sella, Val Gardena, South Tyrol, Italy.

-The lift never stops, so riders have to hop on and off while it’s still moving, which adds to the thrill.
-It travels from Passo Sella up to the Forcella Sassolungo, a high mountain saddle beneath the towering Sassolungo peak, and serves as a popular starting point for alpine hikes with sweeping views across the Dolomites.
+The lift never stops, so riders have to hop on and off while it is still moving, which adds to the thrill.
+It travels from Passo Sella up to Forcella Sassolungo, a high mountain saddle beneath the towering Sassolungo peak, and serves as a popular starting point for alpine hikes with sweeping views across the Dolomites.

 Forcella Sassolungo lift at Passo Sella, Val Gardena, South Tyrol, Italy

 That September day was cold and windy, with patches of ice clinging to the rocks near the top.
-Still, the views were absolutely worth it.
-From the summit, we could see the jagged peaks of the Dolomites stretching endlessly in every direction, clouds sweeping dramatically across the ridgeline.
+Still, the views were stunning.
+From the summit, we could see the jagged Dolomite peaks stretching endlessly in every direction, clouds sweeping dramatically across the ridgeline.

 Forcella Sassolungo at Passo Sella, Val Gardena, South Tyrol, Italy